rosscarter3/eye/README.md

 1. The intensity image with the two merge candidates overlaid in red.
-2. The segmented image centred on the same area.
+2. The intensity image with the region of interest (ROI) highlighted.
 3. The boundaries image showing the calculated boundary quality.
 (Blue, low quality.
 Red, high quality).
 4. A progress pie chart.